stripe-contrib/stripe-cli/README.md

     $ stripe charges create [--amount=AMOUNT][--customer=CUST_ID]

-## uniform behavior

-The Stripe API is very consistant.
-Consistency makes using the api intuitive.
-What makes an api consistant?
-For one, uniform parameters across api resources.
-Here are a few examples of uniform behavior within this utility.

-#### list operations

-specify how many results, between 1 and 100, should be returned (default is 10)

-    ... list [--count=COUNT]

-specify the starting index for this result set, relative to the entire result set (useful in combination with `--count` for paginating results)

-    ... list [--offset=OFFSET]
+### cursor-based pagination

+for all ```list``` operations

+    Options:
+      [--starting-after=OBJECT_ID]  # The ID of the last object in the previous paged result set.
+      [--ending-before=OBJECT_ID]   # The ID of the first object in the previous paged result set, when paging backwards through the list.
+      [--limit=LIMIT]               # a limit on the number of resources returned, between 1 and 100

+Though Stripe advocates using cursor-based pagination, offset-based pagination is still supported.

+e.g. fetching a second page

+    stripe events list --count=10 --offset=10

+### Interactive Menus

-Passing NO (or partial) arguments, will trigger an interactive menu
+Passing NO (or partial) arguments to any operation, will trigger an interactive menu

     $ stripe charges create
     Amount in dollars: __